GavinHuttley/ensembl_tui/docs/download.md

-# Download data from Ensembl
+# Download Data From Ensembl

 This command downloads the data from the Ensembl server saving it into `staging_path` as specified in the config file.
 This is the only step that requires Internet access.